-The medical malpractice attorneys at Buchanan & Buchanan do not have these problems because we speak the right language: medicine.
+The Michigan medical malpractice attorneys at Buchanan Firm do not have these problems because we speak the right language: medicine.
 We understand the medical issues in personal injury cases.
 All medical malpractice cases are initially reviewed internally by our own medical professionals, at no cost to you and in much less time than an outside review.
-This approach is just one reason Buchanan & Buchanan has become a national leader in matters of medical malpractice and personal injury.
-In the state of Michigan, we are the law firm to turn to for outstanding legal counsel, and proven malpractice attorneys with a powerful medical advantage.
+This approach is just one reason Buchanan Firm has become a national leader in matters of medical malpractice and personal injury.
+In the state of Michigan, we are the law firm to turn to for outstanding legal counsel, and proven medical malpractice attorneys with a powerful medical advantage.

 Statistically, misdiagnosis is one of the leading forms of medical negligence.
 Misdiagnosis occurs when a healthcare professional, such as a doctor, fails to correctly diagnose a patient’s condition or injury, diagnoses the wrong condition, or fails to provide any diagnosis at all.
 If this failure results in harm to the patient and a reasonable, similarly trained professional would have made the correct diagnosis, it is considered medical malpractice.